nyu-mhealth/juul_study_page/pages/consent_link.md

 #### CONFIDENTIALITY
 ----------------------
-Confidentiality of your research records will be strictly maintained by numerically by coding all data and disguising identifying information.
+Confidentiality of your research records will be strictly maintained numerically by coding all data and deidentifying personal information.

 #### VOLUNTARY PARTICIPATION AND WITHDRAWAL AND SHARING OF INFORMATION
 ---------------------------------------------------------------------